29+ Fun Things to Do in Spokane, Washington [With Photos!]

 1) Manito Park and Botanical Gardens

-In the historic Manito neighborhood, Manito is the perfect place to take your family, your significant other, or your flower-loving friend for photos and a stroll around Mirror Pond.
+In the historic South Hill neighborhood, Manito is the perfect place to take your family, your significant other, or your flower-loving friend for photos and a stroll around Mirror Pond.

 1702 S. Grand Blvd